Syntax

 ```

-## Output Formats
+## Output Format

-The following export formats are supported:
+The following output formats are supported:

 - `xlsx`: Excel xlsx file.